algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_app.CreateAppParams.md

 • `Optional` **skipSending**: `boolean`

-Whether to skip signing and sending the transaction to the chain (default: transaction signed and sent to chain) (and instead just return the raw transaction, e.g. so you can add it to a group of transactions)
+Whether to skip signing and sending the transaction to the chain (default: transaction signed and sent to chain, unless `atc` specified)
+  (and instead just return the raw transaction, e.g. so you can add it to a group of transactions)

 #### Inherited from